michaelllll21/-IT-Helpdesk-Lab-Series/labs/lab10.md

-et's switch back to a static IP.
+Let's switch back to a static IP.
 Open Control Panel and navigate to View Network Status and Tasks → Change Adapter Settings.
 Right-click on the network connection (Ethernet) and select Properties to begin configuring the network settings.

 Enter the previously configured static IP settings: